 The Jules F. and Frances L. Landry Professorship of Law was established by the LSU Board of Supervisors in 1989.
 This professorship was made possible by the generous contributions of the late Jules F. Landry and his wife Frances L. Landry, who are distinguished members of the legal profession and members of the classes of 1932 and 1934 respectively.
 They practiced law together in the firm of Landry and Landry in Baton Rouge for many years and have been generous benefactors in time and energy to the Law Center.
-Katherine S. Spaht is the first incumbent of this chair.

-The J.Y.
-Sanders Professorship of Law was established by the LSU Board of Supervisors in 1991.
+The J. Y. Sanders Professorship of Law was established by the LSU Board of Supervisors in 1991.
 Mary Elizabeth Sanders, daughter of the late J. Y. Sanders, Jr., funded this professorship in recognition of her father for his distinguished career in all phases of law and public service.
 Sanders served in the Louisiana House of Representative, State Senate, and was also a founding partner of the local firm of Sanders, Miller, Downing, Kean and Rubin.
-Christopher Blakesley is the first incumbent of this chair.

 The George M. Armstrong, Jr. Professorship of Law was established by the LSU Board of Supervisors in 1991.
 George M. Armstrong was a valuable member of the faculty of the Law Center from 1984-1990 and was an outstanding young teacher and scholar.
 This professorship was established in his memory by his family and friends.
-Paul R. Baier is the first incumbent of this chair.

 The Hermann Moyse Professorship of Law was established by the LSU Board of Supervisors in 1991.
 Hermann Moyse was important in the life of the law and banking in Louisiana and was a distinguished alumnus of the Law Center who had a major impact on the development of banking law in the state.
 This professorship was made possible by the generous contributions of Mrs. Moyse, her children and their families, the Louisiana Bankers Association and its Bank Counsel Committee.
-Alain A. Levasseur is the first incumbent of this chair

 The Judge Alvin B. Rubin Visiting Professorship of Law was established in 1992 by the LSU Board of Supervisors.
 This professorship came at a particularly appropriate time since it marked the 200th anniversary of the First Amendment of which Judge Rubin was a strong advocate of the rights that this amendment guarantees.
 This professorship was made possible by the family and friends of Judge Rubin in honor of his distinguished career in the legal profession and his wide respect and admiration through America.
-The current incumbent is Madame Justice Claire L-Heureaux-Dubé, Second Seat of the Supreme Court of Canada.
-Prior incumbents have included the Chief Justice William H. Rehnquist, Justice Anthony M. Kennedy, and Justice Ruth Bader Ginsburg of the Supreme Court of the United States, Justice Richard Goldstone of the Constitutional Court of South Africa, and Professor Geoffrey C. Hazard, Jr., University of Pennsylvania Law School.